simbrain/simbraindocs/src/docs/network/synapsegroups.md

 By right clicking any synapse group interaction box, the user has the ability to "toggle synapse visibility".
 Toggling synapse visibility either reveals each of the individual synapses constituting the group.

 **Visible synapses:** In this mode (first of the four images here) all synapses can be seen, and can be directly edited like synapses generally are.
-However, these are not [loose synapses](../../Network.html#looseSynapse).
+However, these are not [free synapses](../../Network.html#freeSynapse).
 They are still members of a group and so it is suggested that they be interacted with primarily at the group level, via the [interaction box](../groups.html#interactionBox).

 **Momentum:** Here the group of synapses is replaced by a green arrow with an [interaction box](../groups.html#interactionBox) in the center.
 This is the preferred mode of dealing with large groups of synapses.